Dwayde/StarCitizen-HangarXPLOR/README.md

 * Fixed infinity loading
 * Apply upgrades chains

+# Support

-Referral code in case you need that for registration: STAR-V5T3-P2HR If you like extension and want support me, here is donation link: https://www.paypal.com/donate/?hosted_button_id=FE4Z7JYPRN2DN
+* Referral code in case you need that for registration: STAR-V5T3-P2HR
+* If you like extension and want support me, here is donation link: https://www.paypal.com/donate/?hosted_button_id=FE4Z7JYPRN2DN